An overview of the falls on the Isle of Skye, as I discovered them.

 The west side of the peninsula contrasts this, as the falls there are pretty remote — such as the one on Lon Shobhar-airigh, pictured:

-The second most popular falls on Skye must be the Fairy Pools, located in Glen Brittle:
+Another very popular falls on Skye are the Fairy Pools, located in Glen Brittle:

 There are multiple cascades and smaller falls, many of which can be used for swimming.
 It is a cool place, for sure.

 However, as they are also easily reachable, they are often very crowded.
 Thankfully, Glen Brittle offers plenty of alternatives:

 The east side of the glen is formed by the steep west walls of the magnificent Cuillins, so pretty much every river there has some neat falls along.

 One of which is my favorite waterfall on Skye, and in my eyes, one of the best in all of Scotland: Eas Mòr (also the one pictured atop of this collection).

 One has to do a short hike to reach them, but because of that, not many people bother.
 A nice ledge just across makes them a fantastic picnic spot, too.

 The end of the glen leads to Loch Brittle, where the waterfalls continue.